robirr/HA-Mealie-Barcode-Scanner/README.md

 | UPC-A    | 12-digit       | Mostly used in North America                                                    |
 | UPC-E    | 8-digit        | Used in North America.
 Used on smaller products unable to fit a larger barcode. |

-The GM67 barcode scanning head supports all of the above standards and many more.
+The GM67 barcode scanning head used for the below prototype supports all of the above standards and many more.
 The code must be able to handle these barcode lengths also.

 ### Generic Product QR Codes
 As well as scanning genuine numeric product barcodes, the GM67 supports scanning QR codes.
 We can use this capability to have special QR codes which allow us to add generic products to our shopping list.